AnIdiotsGuide/discordjs-bot-guide/getting-started/the-long-version.md

 ## The Next Step?

 Now that you have a basic, functional bot, it's time to start adding new features!
-Head on over to [Your First Bot](../getting-started/your_basic_bot.html) to continue on your journey with adding new commands and features!
+Head on over to [Your First Bot](/getting-started/your_basic_bot.html) to continue on your journey with adding new commands and features!

 ## Addendum: Getting help and Support

 Before you start getting support from Discord servers to help you with your bot, I strongly advise taking a look at the following, very useful, resources.

-* [Discord.js Documentation](http://discord.js.org) : For the love of all that is \(un\)holy, **read the documentation**.
+- [Discord.js Documentation](http://discord.js.org) : For the love of all that is (un)holy, **read the documentation**.
 Yes, it will be alien at first if you are not used to "developer documentation" but it contains a whole lot of information about each and every feature of the API.
 Combine this with the examples above to see the API in context.
+- [An Idiot's Guide](https://www.youtube.com/c/AnIdiotsGuide) is another great channel with more material.
+York's guides are great, and he continues to update them.
-* [Evie.Codes on Youtube](https://www.youtube.com/channel/UCvQubaJPD0D-PSokbd5DAiw): If you prefer video to words, her youtube series \(which is good, though no longer maintained with new videos!\) gets you started with bots.
+- [Evie.Codes on Youtube](https://www.youtube.com/channel/UCvQubaJPD0D-PSokbd5DAiw): If you prefer video to words, Evie's youtube series (which is good, though no longer maintained with new videos!) gets you started with bots.
-* [Discord.js Official Server](https://discord.gg/bRCvFy9): The official server has a number of competent people to help you, and the development team is there too!
-* [York's Server](https://discord.gg/9ESEZAx): The official server for An Idiot's Guide.
+- [An Idiot's Guide Official Server](https://discord.gg/9ESEZAx): The official server for An Idiot's Guide.
 Full of friendly helpful users!
+- [Discord.js Official Server](https://discord.gg/bRCvFy9): The official server has a number of competent people to help you, and the development team is there too!